aidanmelen/bobcat-miner-python/README.md

 # bobcat miner python

 A collection of command line tools to automate the Bobcat miner.
-The project offers a robust python SDK's for interacting with the Bobcat miner.
+This project also offers a robust python SDK's for interacting with the Bobcat miner.

 ## Install